kjosib/booze-tools/docs/Context Free Error Recovery.md

 Naively we might just look at the ACTION table for the current state (the one the parser was in at the instant an error was detected) and all possible tokens.

-Generally this works fine for the SHIFT set.
-The complete reduce-set is often lost to the table compaction method, particularly for states that have been coded with a default-reduction.
-You can recover a (context-perfect) reduce-set from a parse stack by recursively simulating the effects of every possible token to see if it would eventually lead to a shift.
+Even without an error-matrix at hand, you can recover a context-perfect reduce-set from a parse stack by recursively simulating the effects of every possible token to see if it would eventually lead to a shift.
 This is a bit of work, and it requires special care around epsilon-productions, but requires no extra data.
 Much of the mechanism could be shared with the trial-parse machinery from the previous section.

+Confusion ensues when default-reductions fired before the parser notices that the look-ahead token is in error.

 The proper solution is to keep all the error actions -- somehow.

 ## Experiments

-I'm keen to try some different approaches to compressing full-strength LR tables.
-Fortunately `macroparse` can emit tables as CSV files, so it's easy to build an experimental pipeline.
+I tried some different approaches to compressing full-strength LR tables.
+Fortunately `macroparse` can emit tables as CSV files, so it was easy to build an experimental pipeline.

 Modern machines have big memories: why care about table size?
 Because cache.
 Smaller is faster.